vigetlabs/blendid/README.md

 ```

 ### javascripts
+Under the hood, JS is compiled with Webpack 2 with a heavily customized Webpack file to get you up and running with little to no configuration.
+An API for configuring some of the most commonly accessed options are exposed, along with some other helpers for scoping to environment.
+Additionally, you can get full access to modify Blendid's `webpackConfig` via the [`customizeWebpackConfig`](#customizeWebpackConfig) option.

 #### `entries`
 Discrete js bundle entry points.
 A js file will be bundled for each item.
 Paths are relative to the `javascripts` folder.
 This maps directly to `webpackConfig.entry`.

+#### `devtool`
+Sets the webpack devtool option in development mode.
+Defaults to `eval-cheap-module-source-map`, one of the fastest source map options.
+To enable sourcemaps in production builds, use `customizeWebpackConfig`](#customizeWebpackConfig).

 #### `babel`
 Object to overwrite the default Babel loader config object.
 This defaults to `{ presets: ['es2015', 'stage-1'] }`

 #### `babelLoader`
-Object to extend the default config for entire Babel loader object.
+Object to extend the default config for _entire_ Babel loader object.
 See [Webpack loader documentation](https://webpack.github.io/docs/loaders.html#loaders-by-config) for details.

 #### `provide`
 Key value list of variables that should be provided for modules to resolve dependencies on import using [ProvidePlugin](https://webpack.github.io/docs/list-of-plugins.html#provideplugin)